Home PC Reviews The Empty Desk Review

-Released on PC earlier, it arrives on PlayStation 5 and Xbox Series X|S on April 17, 2026.
-The Empty Desk positions itself as the first chapter in Detective Bennett: Solved Cases, a psychological thriller series blending narrative adventure and horror.
-It follows Detective Thomas H. Bennett as he investigates the death of tycoon Arthur Blackthorn and the disappearance of his daughter, Emily, only to find himself drawn into a collapsing reality within Blackthorn & Co.
+Initially launched on PC, this game arrives on PlayStation 5 and Xbox Series X|S on April 17, 2026.
+It marks the beginning of the Detective Bennett series, blending narrative adventure with psychological thriller elements.
+The story centers around Detective Thomas H. Bennett as he investigates the mysterious death of tycoon Arthur Blackthorn and the disappearance of his daughter, Emily.
+As the case unfolds, Bennett finds himself drawn into a reality unraveling within Blackthorn & Co.

 Narrative & Themes